Plastic Grocery Bags

 What You Can Do

-If you use straws at home, purchase the steel, washable straws to use instead of plastic
+If you use straws at home, purchase reusable, non-plastic straws like the silicone, steel or glass straws pictured below to use instead of plastic

 purchase paper straws to keep with you, in a purse or in your vehicle, to use during those unplanned fast food stops